-A Young Men's Christian Association with a full-time Secretary has its office in Dabney Hall and performs many valuable services.
-Receptions for new students, hikes, meetings, classes for the study of life and other problems are conducted by this organization.
-Under its auspices has been formed a Cosmopolitan Club, membership in which is evenly divided between foreign and American students.
+A Young Men's Christian Association has its office in Dabney Hall and performs many valuable services.
+Receptions for new students, hikes, bi-weekly luncheons, meetings, classes for the study of life and other problems are conducted by this organization.
+Its program and membership are open to all students at no expense.